- Why can't I put my soil absorption system (SAS) under the driveway?

 No. Massachusetts does not certify soils testing laboratories.
 You can inquire with your local Board of Health on any local labs that may provide that service or check the yellow pages under "testing laboratories".

 Elderly housing is defined as a facility restricted to use by adults over 55 years of age.
-Title 5 allows the applicant to design the system based on a flow of 150 Gallons Per Day (GPD) per unit.
+Title 5 allows the applicant to design the system based on a flow of 110 gallons per day/bedroom for 1 and 3 or more bedroom units and 150 Gallons Per Day (GPD) per 2 bedroom units unit.
 See 310 CMR 15.203.